stormi-li/Remagic/README.md

 ```go
 producer.SetMaxRetries(10)
 ```
 The parameter is max retries, the default value is 5.
+The total waiting time is maxRetries * 500 * time.Millisecond

 ## Publish